norahollenstein/copco-processing/README.md

 ## Feature extraction from fixation reports

+The extracted features can be found in `ExtractedFeatures/`, but if required you can also re-run the code to add additional features:

 1. Convert SR DataViewer output files to UTF-8 for correct representation of Danish characters:
 `iconv -f ISO-8859-1 -t UTF-8 FIX_report_P10.txt > FIX_report_P10-utf8.txt`